yshalenyk/reports/README.rst

       -p PERIOD [PERIOD ...], --period PERIOD [PERIOD ...]
                             Specifies period for billing report.
 By default report will be generated from all database
-      -i IGNORE, --ignore IGNORE
-                            File with ids that should be skipped -t TIMEZONE, --timezone TIMEZONE
+      -t TIMEZONE, --timezone TIMEZONE
                             Timezone.
 Default "Europe/Kiev"